First dibs on new arrivals and exclusive offerings.

 Originally named the Rolex Cosmograph, the Daytona was initially designed for use in space, in an attempt to become the official watch of NASA astronauts.
 The Cosmograph provided an extremely accurate reading and a large, easy to read dial, making it the perfect match for space exploration.
 But unfortunately it wasn’t meant to be and in 1964 Rolex turned its sights towards Daytona, Florida and the emerging world of motor sports (Rolex 24 at Daytona).
 It was a natural fit and the Cosmograph found its new home among the exciting, high speed world of professional racecar diving.
 As a result, the cosmograph was renamed the Cosmograph Daytona and has been an iconic symbol of the Rolex 24 Hours of Daytona.

 One of the most well-known Daytona Rolex enthusiasts was actor Paul Newman who, in 1972, was gifted a Rolex Daytona by his wife shortly after he discovered his love for racing.
-He adored his beloved Daytona so much that he wore it until the day he died in 2008.
 It’s rumored that Paul Newman’s connection to his favorite Daytona was made shortly after he appeared on the cover of an Italian magazine, launching reference 6239 into notoriety.
 Models with the same dial as reference 6239 have been fondly nicknamed the “Paul Newman” dial and offer distinguishing features such as exotic art deco-style subdials with block markers.
 Another notable difference between the Paul Newman dial and other Daytona models is the unique positioning of the seconds subdial at the 9 hour marker.
 The Paul Newman Daytonas went out of production in the early 1970’s, making them extremely rare and highly coveted today.
-Consequently, the Rolex Daytona price for a Paul Newman can easily be in the hundreds of thousands.
+Consequently, the price for a Rolex Daytona Paul Newman can easily be in the hundreds of thousands.

 Sales for the original manual movement did not meet Rolex’s initial expectations.
 As a result, an updated 5-digit version was introduced in 1988 that included an updated Zenith El Primero automatic movement.
 The custom-made movement was built with 28,000 vph and provided greater resistance to temperature variations and shocks to provide a more precise and reliable reading.
 Today, Daytonas with a Zenith El Primero movement have begun to grow in popularity, thus making them a wise choice for those who are interested in investing in their first Daytona.